-The space radiation environment is mainly composed of the Milky Way cosmic rays, solar high-energy particles, and particles in the radiation zone of the near-Earth anomaly zone.
-After a long-term analysis of space radiation environment, NASA has officially listed astronauts as radioactive workers in the 1980s, which indicated that aerospace safety is a biosafety problem.
-Doherty et al. reported a high-absorptivity/high-emissivity bone char-based thermal control surface known as SolarBlack for use on rigid and flexible metallic substrates, including titanium, aluminium, copper alloys (Figure 18).205 This technology has been qualified for use on the Solar Orbiter heat shield's front surface, thereby providing astronauts with biological safety protection.206
+The space radiation environment is mainly composed of Milky Way cosmic rays, solar high-energy particles, and particles in the radiation zone of the near-Earth anomaly zone.
+After longterm analysis of the space radiation environment, NASA officially listed astronauts as radioactive workers in the 1980s, which indicates that aerospace safety is a biosafety problem.
+Doherty et al. reported a high-absorptivity/high-emissivity bone charbased thermal control surface known as SolarBlack for use on rigid and flexible metallic substrates, including titanium, aluminium, copper alloys (Fig. 18).205 This technology has been qualified for use on the front surface of the Solar Orbiter heat shield, thereby providing astronauts with biological safety protection.206